Preschool

 reinforced using colored bow tie pasta to create the tail.

-or markers, pencil, colored bow tie pasta, paper and glue.
+pattern, crayons or markers, pencil, colored bow tie pasta, paper and

 Description: The children use a